 I want to give you my personal development cheat sheet.
-These are the simple habits I’ve put in place to help me with my personal development and I think you’re going to find it’s easy to inject some of these into your routine.
+These are the simple habits I’ve put in place to help me with my growth in life and I think you’re going to find it’s easy to inject some of these into your routine.

-Each of these things fits into one of the categories of my body, mind, progress (BMP) routine.
+Each of these things fits into one of the categories of my body, mind, progress (morning) routine.

 1. Full-Body Workout